 Table 3: Referral Submittal Reference Matrix

 Type of Referral Referral Requirements

 Within 500 Feet Referral Required - Except For:

 Re-occupancy or reuse of existing structures meet one or both of the following conditions:

 ~ An increase in parking spaces is not required by local statute and channelized access to state or county road exists or is proposed

 ~ New site lighting, if proposed utilizes full cut off luminaires and does not exceed IESNA lighting levels

 Site Plans and Erection of signs that meet zoning requirements

 Accessory apartments

 Special Permits Outside 500 Feet Referral Required - Only For:

 Buildings with gross floor area > = 4,000 square feet

 Projects With land disturbance > = 1 acre

 Adult uses

 Mining operations

 Structures greater than 100' in height

 SEQRA Type 1 actions

 Structures located within the 100-year Flood Plain

 Within 500' Referral Required - Except For:

 Residential rear yard

 Residential side yard

 Area Variances Residential fence height - not in front yard

 Residential minimum lot size - If central water or sewer is available

 Outside 500 Feet Referral Not Required.

 Within 500 Feet Referral Required - Only For:

-Physical expansions of existing structures/utilities/facilities and/or new
+Use Variances Physical expansions of existing structures/utilities/facilities and/or new

-Use Variances uses established on vacant sites.
+uses established on vacant sites.

 Outside 500 Feet Referral Not Required.

 Within 500 Feet Referral Required - Except For:

-Total number of lots created less than 5 and no lots located in the 100-year floodplain.
+Total number of lots created less than 5 and no lots located in the 100-

+Subdivisions year floodplain.

-Subdivisions Outside 500 Feet Referral Required - Only For:
+Outside 500 Feet Referral Required - Only For:

-SEQRA Type 1 actions or where land disturbance is greater than 5 acres
+SEQRA Type 1 actions or where land disturbance is greater than 5 acres and/or lots located in the 100-year floodplain.

-and/or lots located in the 100-year floodplain.
+Adoptions and/or ana/or lois located in the 100-year flooapiain.

-Adoptions and/or Amendments to:
+Amendments to:

+7 a min as Clasticta

-Zoning Statutes, Zoning Maps,
+Zoning Statutes, Zoning Mans

+Zoning Maps,

 Comprehensive Plans, All are required.

 Moratoriums

 Other Land

-Use Related
+Use Related Authorizations

-Authorizations
+Aumonzations